Klappenberger & Son - Professional Historic Preservation

 At Klappenberger & Son, we don’t do things halfway.
 We developed a system that ensures we focus fully on your historical preservation project while we work on it and maintaining low moisture levels to help the paint and materials last.
-All our Master Painters go through extensive training where they learn expert painting techniques, including painting historic buildings.
-Our Maryland museum painters will help make your establishment look like it did before it went through wear and age.
-We invest in the attention and training it takes to put care into every project we undertake.
+All our painters go through extensive training where they learn best practices, including painting and restoring historic buildings.
+We use some of the best primers such as Mad Dog.
+Also, we use some of the best topcoats such as Fine Paints of Europe.

-When we paint the interior of your structure, we consider what was initially used to decorate the wall and start from there.
+When we paint your structure’s interior, we consider what was initially used to decorate the wall and start from there.
 Plaster can crack and retain moisture, so we smooth out and fill any cracks and gaps, then apply bacteria-resistant primer to avoid further moisture stains.
-If your interior has wallpaper, we will try our best to retain as much of the original design as possible or find a reproduction.
-No matter what people in the past used to decorate your walls, we can keep your vision in place.
+If your interior has wallpaper, we will try our best to retain as much original design as possible or find a reproduction.

-Before beginning painting, our historic building painters must create a suitable surface for the paint.
-We’ll prepare your restoration or preservation project by making the surface smooth and clean.
-This first step ensures longer-lasting results and protects the building’s appearance.
-Your historic interior home painter will sand and remove any plaster cracks.
-Meanwhile, a historic exterior painter will safely remove any dirt.
+Before beginning painting, our painters must create a suitable surface for the paint.
+We’ll prepare your historic restoration or preservation project by making the surface smooth and clean.

 During the cleaning and preparation step, we use D/2 Biological Solution.
 Historical conservators specially engineered this cleaner without acid or salts.
 As a result, it can clean a historic surface without damaging the materials.
 Organizations such as The White House and Veterans Administration rely on this product to safely clean their structures.